Code-Institute-Submissions/Code-Institute-Milestone-Project-1-vitae-jp/README.md

 https://www.themuse.com/advice/the-35-best-personal-websites-weve-ever-seen
 https://www.myperfectresume.com/how-to/2018-best-resume-formats-according-to-recruiters

-I used this as baseline to create my website's first wireframe, an example of the index page.
+I used this as a baseline to create my website's first wireframe, an example of the index page.

 ![Example of wireframe](assets/image/wireframeindexv1.png)